formalsec/wasp/README.md

 ./run.py $(cat mappings/md.txt)
 ```

-This command will record the summarised results in a file `table.csv`.
+This command will save the summarised results in the file `table.csv`.
-The results from the row **Md** in Table 6 are obtained by summing
+Then, the results from the row **Md** in Table 6 are obtained by summing
-the columns of the file in `table.csv`.
+the columns of the file `table.csv`.
 The remaining rows from Table 6
 can be obtained analogously by passing different file mappings from
-directory `mappings` to `./run.py`.
+the directory `mappings` to `./run.py`.